Is Bottled Water as Safe as We’re Told? Poland Spring Faces Lawsuit, Keurig Dr Pepper Pulls Bottled Water Off Shelves

 Big Water Companies are Bottling Up More Than Just Water

 Companies like Poland Spring have long brandished their fresh, naturally sourced spring water as the heart of their brands, a message literally stamped onto their bottles in crisp mountain peaks and streaming hillside waterfalls.
 Many of us willingly pick up the premium on these bottles with the certainty that they contain safe and clean drinking water.
-However, recent investigations reveal that we may just be fooling ourselves, or rather, allowing ourselves to be fooled.
+However, recent investigations reveal that we may just be fooling ourselves.

 Poland Spring has recently come under attack for marketing common groundwater as spring water, allegedly sourcing its product from man-made pools kept up to comply with F.D.A. spring water standards.
 An ongoing lawsuit contends that these pools are located near waste-dumps and other currently or formerly toxic sites, possibly contaminating their product.
 These claims have yet to be court proven, but nonetheless serve as wake up calls for reevaluating our supposedly safe water sources.